29th August 1960

 CLAY NICHOLLS & THE TEENBEATS

 Also appearing on the bill were this rockin’ combo.
 I cannot provide any background on the Teenbeats I’m afraid but Clay Nicholls is of historical interest, though not becuase of anything that he achieved personally.
 Nicholls rubbed shoulders with at least two musicians, both of whom were effectively “stolen” from the man’s employment and who later achieved independent stardom elsewhere.
 Nicholls was born Vincente Tartaglia but despite his Italian origins, was actually Scottish.
 After moving to London he became another in the long list of hopefuls that frequented the 2 I’s Coffee Bar in Soho-A-Go-Go and eventually formed a band called The Blue Flames in 1958.
 Having been turned down by Larry Parnes after a so-so gig at the Shepherds Bush Gaumont, Nicholls and his band obtained a residency at a Butlins Holiday Camp in Filey, Yorkshire in both 1958 & 1959.
 Augmenting the 1959 line-up was a young spiky-haired cocker-nee guitarist obtained from The Spacemen Skiffle Group called Joe Brown.
 But, before the engagement could be completed, Brown’s talent was spotted by the aforementioned Mr.Parnes and he was whisked away smartish to become a back-up musician to the impresario’s “cavalcade” of stars.
 The Blue Flames disbanded soon after with Nicholls subsequently forming, or at the very least fronting, The Teenbeats, with whom he appeared at The Town Hall.
-Then in June 1961, The Blue Flames were revived for the umpteenth time, though on this occasion were augmented by a young pianist by the name of Colin Powell aka Georgie Fame.
+Then in June 1961, The Blue Flames were revived by Nicholls for the umpteenth time, though on this occasion were augmented by a young pianist by the name of Colin Powell.
 The Nicholls/Powell association did not last long however.
-The band were spotted by Billy Fury during a rehearsal and, being a big star, he promptly decided to purloin the Blue Flames lock, stock and keyboard player for his own personal use with Nicholls apparently now excess baggage.
+The band were spotted by Billy Fury during a rehearsal and, he promptly decided to purloin the Blue Flames lock, stock and keyboard player for his own personal use with Nicholls apparently now excess baggage.
 However, in the dog eat dog world of British pop music, nothing lasts forever, and in this case, the new line-up only survived on Fury’s payroll for approximately six months.
 Having obtained their services, so we are told, becuase the band had shared the same BF initials as the bequiffed scouser, Fury quite possibly came to the conclusion that this was a rather tenuous reason for employing them in the first place and he consequently fired the lot of ’em.
-The remaining musicians continued independently as Georgie Fame & His Blue Flames.
+The remaining musicians continued independently under the leadership of the aforementioned Colin Powell who, by now, was masquerading under the name Georgei Fame and Georgie Fame & His Blue Flames were born.
 The rest is, as they say, the proverbial history though as for Clay Nicholls, who knows?
 Another singer who seemingly has disappeared into the mists of time and who finally got lost in the fog.

 31st October 1960